FieldRoboticsLab/MultiVessel_Simulation/README.md

  <br/>

 ## Block Diagram of the ROS Infrastructure
-Detailed block diagram of the developed ROS infrastructure is shown below.
-In this block diagram, ROS topics are depicted in blue, ROS parameters are depicted in green.
+The detailed block diagram of the developed ROS infrastructure is shown below.
+In this block diagram, ROS topics are depicted in blue, and ROS parameters are depicted in green.
 The ROS nodes are represented as white squares with black borders.
-In some ROS topics and parameters, three dots indicate that they are parametrically generated for every vessel in the simulation environment.
+In certain ROS topics and parameters, three dots indicate that they are parametrically generated for every vessel in the simulation environment.